newtheatre/history-project/_content/about/about.md

 ## Open codebase

 The entire codebase used to build this website is available on [GitHub](https://github.com/newtheatre/history-project).
-While the project as a whole isn't particularly helpful for other organizations, what we're doing here can be described as [*coding in the open*](https://gds.blog.gov.uk/2012/10/12/coding-in-the-open/), rather than building an open source project.
+While the project as a whole isn't particularly helpful for other organizations, rather than building an open source project what we're doing can be described as [*coding in the open*](https://gds.blog.gov.uk/2012/10/12/coding-in-the-open/).
 That said parts of the project may be of interest or use to others.
 This repository is a mix of source and content, as such there are two licences that apply.

 - All source files (HTML templates, Sass, CoffeeScript, Ruby, shell scripts) are released under the [MIT licence](https://opensource.org/licenses/MIT).
-- All content files (HTML files, Markdown, YAML datafiles, images, graphics) are copyright © The Nottingham New Theatre 2016.
+- All content files (HTML files, Markdown, YAML datafiles, images, graphics) are Copyright © The Nottingham New Theatre {{ site.time | date: "%Y" }}.